meredithcook/meredithcook.github.io/_posts/2019-10-30-three-ways-the-psalms-point-us-to-god.md

 ---
 layout: post
-title: Three Ways the Psalms Point Us to God
+title: 3 Ways the Psalms Point Us to God
 date: 2019-10-30
 description: Psalms helps us remember the God who is the beginning and end of all things, rest in His sovereignty, and have joy in all circumstances. # Add post description (optional)
 image: '/images/psalms2.jpg' # Add image post (optional)